This post may contain affiliate links, please see our policy for details.

 After a lot of discussion, we decided that the only place for the tv was over the fireplace.
 Not my first choice but, when you live in a small space, you do what you gotta do.

-The mantel was not wide enough to hold our tv, so we did what any good DIYer would do…
+The mantel wasn’t wide enough to hold our tv, so we did what any good DIYer would do…

 We slapped a piece of plywood up on the mantel, hooked the tv up and called it done.

-Now that the mantel was done, it was time to give the brick a makeover.
+Since we finished the mantel makeover, I thought it was time to refresh the old brick fireplace.

-It only took 6 months and a little bit of paint but it’s looking so much better and brighter.
+It only took 6 months and a little bit of paint on the old brick fireplace, but it’s looking so much better and brighter.